Energy-time entanglement, Elements of Reality, and Local Realism: Local realism only

-The bound in (\ref{eq:10}) is 3; this is the mean value of the trivial bound 4 for the early coincidences and the bound 2 for the late coincidences.
+The bound in inequality~(\ref {eq:local-realism-only}) is 3.
+This stems from the fact that early and late coincidences are equally probable which lets us take the mean value of the trivial bounds 4 (early coincidences) and 2 (late coincidences).
 Unfortunately, this is larger than the maximal quantum prediction $2\sqrt2$.
-To establish a better bound we need to use so-called ``chained'' Bell inequalities \cite{Braunstein90} with more terms, and this gives the following theorem \cite{AKLZ}.
+To establish a better bound we need to use so-called \enquote{chained} Bell inequalities~\cite{Pearle,Braunstein90} with more terms, and this gives the following theorem~\cite{AKLZ}.

-\emph{Theorem 6:---The outcomes from a local realist model with long realist delays (as specified in Theorem 5) obey}
+\begin{theorem} The outcomes from a local realist model with long realist delays (as specified in Theorem\nobreakspace \ref {thm:local-realism-only}) obey